 Every seasoned DND player knows that there is more a character than just their skills and abilities.
 Suppose your DnD character has a low constitution and a high charisma followed by a highly clever name.
 However, that still isn’t enough, as you need to flesh out your character a bit more.
 To do this, you will first have to either figure out their background or give them one.
 If you are aware, DND 5e has a special background mechanic that lets you turn your 2D character into a multidimensional story-generating machine.

-The background feature was introduced when the 5th edition of DND was officially unveiled.
+The DnD backgrounds feature was introduced when the 5th edition of DND was officially unveiled.
 This feature helps you figure out the dynamic history behind your character to match all the hard work you have done when creating it.
-However, selecting the right background from a pool of options is always tough.
-Similarly, there are multiple backgrounds to choose from in DND 5e.
-However, all these backgrounds have something to offer to turn your character into a really cool character.
+However, selecting the right DnD 5E backgrounds from a pool of options is always tough.
+Similarly, there are multiple DnD backgrounds to choose from.
+However, all these backgrounds have something to offer including starting gold to turn your character into a really cool character.

-If you too, are stuck on which background will work best for your character in DND 5e, then this article is for you.
-In this article, we will walk you through the different DND 5e backgrounds you can use for further enhancing your character’s dynamics.
+If you too, are stuck on which one of the DnD backgrounds will work best for your character then this article is for you.
+In this article, we will walk you through a list of D&D backgrounds you can use for further enhancing your character’s dynamics.

 - 1.1 1.
 DnD Noble Background